Calculate the SCFM.

 Constructing the Perfect Temperature Sensor

-Constructing the perfect Temperature Sensor is a difficult task, but with some rational thinking, the assistance of material specification tables, process application guides, and a little luck, most applications can be matched with a temperature sensor that will provide good temperature measurement and a useful life.
+Constructing the perfect Temperature Sensor is a difficult task, but with some planning and the assistance of material specification tables and process application guides, most applications can be matched with a temperature sensor that will provide good temperature measurement and a useful life.

 Information contained here and in the Technical Information Section of this catalog will provide you with basic operating principles, thermocouple material specifications, material tolerances, and recommended temperature limits.
 Also found in the these sections are protection tube material specifications, temperature limits and process application guides that are critical to your selection process.
 Materials are selected based on the process temperature range and the process environment in which the sensor will be used.